Alexandra Schmitz · Art de l’Anglage · Les Brenets

 Structuring an activity without losing the concrete.

 Between 2019 and 2021, Alexandra co-managed a commercial activity in Guadeloupe.
-This stage strengthened her sense of organisation, client relations and offer clarity — three useful dimensions in structuring Art de l’Anglage.
+The stage is away from the bench, but it strengthens organisation, client relations and the precision of a working frame — all useful in structuring Art de l’Anglage.

 Its contribution is not read on the component.
 It is read in the clarity of the exchanges and decisions.